Enyinnaya Abaribe: Senatorial career

 Abaribe was re-elected to the Nigerian 8th senate on the platform of the Peoples Democratic Party in 2015 and is currently representing the people of Abia South Senatorial District in the upper chamber.

-On the 13th of June, 2019 he was appointed as the Minority leader of the Senate.
+On 13 June 2019 he was appointed as the Minority leader of the Senate.

+He was re-elected in the 2023 election in an election victory over other candidates with a 49,693 vote poll to win Abia South senatorial district.

+He was named the chairman of the Senate committee on power of the 10th senate on 8 August 2023.

 Arrest and release

-On June 22, 2018, Abaribe was arrested by the Department of State Security Services (DSS) at his barber shop located at Transcorp Hilton Hotel, Abuja for his alleged links with the Indigenous People Of Biafra (IPOB) being one of the sureties to the IPOB leader Nnamdi Kanu, he was taken to his house for a search and was later taken to the DSS detention in Abuja.
-He was released the next Tuesday,26 June 2018 on bail.
+On 22 June 2018, Abaribe was arrested by the Department of State Security Services (DSS) at his barber shop located at Transcorp Hilton Hotel, Abuja for his alleged links with the Indigenous People of Biafra being one of the sureties to their leader Nnamdi Kanu, he was taken to his house for a search and was later taken to the DSS detention in Abuja.
+He was released the next Tuesday, 26 June 2018 on bail.